 The Bots are small (on rare occasions, big) totemic, art objects programmed to help.
 They are created by me, Gary Hirsch, an artist and * consultant living in Portland Oregon.
 I wake up everyday thinking about how art can help and the Bots have been my vehicle for doing this in (hopefully) a delightful and surprising way.

 I experiment with the Bots by making thousand painted small on the back of dominos, and a few painted giant on the sides of buildings,

 I also want others to make them as well.
-So on this site you will find kids, teachers, artists and others who are “stealing ” this idea and making their own Bots.
+So on this site you will find kids, teachers, nurses, artists and others who are “stealing ” this idea and making their own Bots.
 I love it!
 The world needs more Bots because for some reason (that frankly I don’t completely understand) they seem to help.
 As a friend of mine once said to me, ”These little objects of Joy help people feel better and have conversations with themselves that they need to have”

 Bots allow me to find all sorts of ways let go of my art so I can see what delightful and surprising things can emerge without my planning or control.